Summer Study Abroad - European Art History: London & Berlin

 A four day, tutor-led study trip to Berlin takes place in week 2 of the course.

 Flights, shared accommodation in a centrally located hotel, breakfast, Berlin travel passes and all entrance fees are included in the course fee.

 Berlin combines a wealth of historic museum collections with a rapidly expanding, yet still young and exciting art scene.
 The city has been the creative centre of Germany for at least 100 years, a status only intensified by its geographic isolation during the Cold War.

 Significant chapters in the history of Dada and the Bauhaus were played out here.
 German Expressionist cinema developed in the early decades of the 20th Century.

 The recent renovation of the Reichstag (parliament) building and the opening of Daniel Libeskind's extraordinary Jewish Museum demonstrate how the city is uniquely alive to its history - darker periods included - and a home to innovative design.

 Berlin is the crossroads of modern European history from Napoleon to Hitler to the Cold War; this history is legible in its' architecture.

-Dr Andrew Chesher lectures in Art Theory at Chelsea College of Arts.
-He is currently first year theory co-ordinator on the Undergraduate Fine Art course.
+Andrew Chesher lectures in Art Theory at Chelsea College of Arts.
+He is currently the first year theory co-ordinator on the Undergraduate Fine Art course.